mcunhap/kubernetes-intro/README.md

 docker build -t docker-example .
 ```

-Now you can check your images with
+You can check your images with

 ```sh
 docker images